In this guide

 Many people think ISAs are complicated.
 But they're simply tax-free or tax-efficient accounts into which you can place either cash or investments.

-Here, we answer your most common questions about ISAs for adults to help you get to grips with everything you need to know.
+Here, we answer your most common questions about ISAs for adults to help you get to grips with everything you need to know, including the changes taking place in July.
 There's also a section on junior ISAs for kids.

 Q. What is an ISA?

 A. If you've got any savings, or investments, you should have an ISA - it's as simple as that.
 The reason?
 You pay less tax (or no tax in the case of cash savings) and therefore increase your returns.
 It's a no-brainer!
 For years, we've used the same analogy to explain ISAs.
 So why stop now?
 Here come the cakes!